Niko-La/AIT/README.md

-# 🚀 Nikola A.I.T Team: Revolutionizing Software Development
+# 🚀 Nikola A.I.T Team: Software Development as a Simple Service

 ## 🎯 Our Mission

 At Nikola A.I.T Team, we're not just another software development company.
-We're your strategic partner in the digital age, bringing the power of AI and cutting-edge technology to businesses of all sizes.
+We're your I.T partner , bringing the power of AI and cutting-edge technology to businesses of all sizes.

+We reduce costs, improve revenue, track process, build new tools

+### Up to 2x your profits by spending up to 10% more. ###

 > "Imagine having a world-class IT department at your fingertips, without the overhead.
 That's what we deliver."